 As a sales manager, you’re constantly juggling.
 You have to close deals, coach and develop direct reports, put out fires and explore new sales opportunities — to name a few.
 With all the competing priorities, it’s no wonder sales managers don’t always have the time, resources or energy needed to develop each direct report.
+Today the average manager oversees nine direct reports.
 If a “ball” has to be dropped, it’s likely the direct report’s coaching that loses out, as it’s thought to have the lowest impact on the commercial organization.

 42% of managers say they lack the confidence to develop the skills that employees need today